photoprism/photoprism-docs/docs/developer-guide/metadata/perceptual-hashes.md

 <https://demo.photoprism.app/library/browse?view=cards&order=similar>

-Note, though, that this hash is not 100% accurate and that the user interface does not yet allow you to stack files based on it a selection you have made.
+Note, though, that this hash is not 100% accurate and that the user interface does not yet allow you to stack files based on it or any selection you have made.

 ## Stacking of Similar Files